szymonwieloch/go-teleport/README.md

 This project is based on Teleport System Engineer interview task as defined [here](https://github.com/gravitational/careers/blob/main/challenges/systems/challenge-1.md).

-Create secure and scallable server and command line client with the capability to:
+Create secure and scalable server and command line client with the capability to:

 - Remotely start a task on the server.
 The task is any bash-like command.
 - Query the task status.